Which part of a compound light microscope is primarily responsibl... | Channels for Pearson+

 1

-Understand the function of each part of the compound light microscope mentioned in the problem: The coarse adjustment knob, eyepiece (ocular lens), diaphragm, and objective lens.
+Understand the function of each part of the compound light microscope mentioned in the problem: the ocular lens, condenser, coarse adjustment knob, and stage.

+Recall that the ocular lens is the part you look through to see the magnified image, and it does not focus light onto the specimen.

-Recall that the coarse adjustment knob is specifically designed to move the stage up and down to bring the specimen into focus.
-This is typically used for initial focusing at lower magnifications.
+Note that the coarse adjustment knob is used to move the stage up and down to bring the specimen into focus, but it does not focus light onto the specimen.

-The eyepiece (ocular lens) is the part you look through to observe the magnified image.
-It does not move the stage or focus the image directly.

-The diaphragm controls the amount of light that passes through the specimen, but it does not contribute to focusing the image.
+Understand that the stage is the platform where the specimen slide is placed, and it does not play a role in focusing light.

+Recognize that the condenser is the part of the microscope that gathers and focuses light from the illumination source onto the specimen, making it the correct answer.

 Related Videos